Mock the Week: Panellists

 The panellists were primarily comedians, including stand-up comedians, many of whom made multiple appearances.
-Hugh Dennis appeared in all episodes since the show's premiere in 2005, except for a special episode broadcast as part of David Walliams' 24 Hour Panel People.
-Alongside Dennis and Ó Briain, others appeared as regular panellists, including Rory Bremner (Series 1 and 2), Frankie Boyle (Series 1 to 7), Andy Parsons (Series 3 to 14), Russell Howard (Series 4 to 9), Chris Addison (Series 10 to 12) and Angela Barnes (Series 21).
+Hugh Dennis appeared in all BBC episodes from 2005 to 2022, except for a special episode broadcast as part of David Walliams' 24 Hour Panel People.
+Alongside Dennis and Ó Briain, others appeared as regular panellists, including Rory Bremner (Series 1 and 2), Frankie Boyle (Series 1 to 7), Andy Parsons (Series 3 to 14), Russell Howard (Series 4 to 9) and Chris Addison (Series 10 to 12).

+Rhys James became a regular panellist for the TLC episodes.

 Controversy and criticism

 On several occasions, Mock the Week has been the source of complaints, due to some risqué comments made by the panellists and the show's extreme use of profanity (particularly during Frankie Boyle's tenure).
 In the first episode of Series 4, during a segment called "What The Queen Didn't Say in Her Christmas Message", Boyle made the comment: "I am now so old that my pussy is haunted."
 This led to the BBC's director general Mark Thompson being challenged about the comments on Newsnight.
 Boyle later quipped "That was three years ago.
 If it wasn't haunted then it certainly is now."
 In 2008, a larger controversy arose following another comment made by Boyle regarding swimmer Rebecca Adlington.
 Boyle stated that "she looks like someone who's looking at themselves in the back of a spoon".
 The BBC ruled that the jokes were indeed "humiliating" and "risked offending the audience", while also calling Boyle "a brilliant member of the team".
 Despite this, Adlington's agent said that simply admitting mistakes was not enough, saying: "By giving Frankie Boyle a rebuke they fail to discourage others from doing the same."

 After leaving the show, Boyle criticised both the show's production team and the BBC Trust.
 He claims that the show did not cover enough major news stories and was too restrictive on his risqué comedy act, as the producers and the BBC Trust were afraid of "frightening the horses".

 The lack of female guests on the programme has been the subject of complaints in the letters page of the Radio Times.
 Jo Brand, while criticising the male-dominated genre of comedy panel shows, said in 2009, "I don't do Mock the Week any more and neither do some male stand-ups I know who have tried it once.
 We just don't like the prospect of having to bite someone's foot off before they let us say something."

 In 2013, former panelist Rory Bremner stated his reasons for leaving the show, saying: "I felt that there was a new and highly competitive and quite aggressive tendency there and felt uncomfortable.
 But I've since found out that very few people have felt comfortable doing Mock the Week."
 He also criticised the way comedians such as Linda Smith were treated by new comedians, who "are like prize fighters".